Chemistry revision notes, step-by-step calculation guides, videos & practice questions with worked solutions

 Suitable for A-level (UK), AP (US), VCE /HSE (Australia), IB (Worldwide) & GATE, CBSE, IIT Jam (India)

-Although many educational institutions utilise virtual learning environments (Moodle/Blackboard), students are often still expected to:
+Although many educational institutions utilise virtual learning environments (Moodle/Blackboard) to enhance and compliment textbooks, students are often still expected to:

 - read large chunks from gargantuan textbooks;